Please also see:

 Donations Being Added to the Collection

-Once you have vetted the donation and decided which items to add to the collection (whether it is to be housed in your library or elsewhere), you will need to fill out a Gifts Routing Streamer for each and route them through library shipping to: CMS Gifts, OSLF 3rd floor.
+Once you have vetted the donation and decided which items to add to the collection (whether it is to be housed in your library or elsewhere), you will need to fill out a Gifts Routing Streamer for each and route them through library shipping to: Gifts, 7A Library.
 They will then be cataloged by the appropriate staff in CAM or CMS.

-We can accept for resale any material which has been donated to your library, but is not destined for inclusion in the collection.
+Ideally please only accept items that will be added to the University Library collections.
+However, we can accept in limited quantity for resale any material which has been donated to your library, but is not destined for inclusion in the collection.
 Candidates for resale include monographs in good physical condition (free of any mold/pest/water damage and excessive highlighting/marking) as well as DVDs in working condition.
 While journals are not good candidates for resale, significant runs can be offered to other institutions in Illinois.
 Please email an itemized list (title, volume, issue, year) for each to the Gifts staff so we can advertise them on the CARLI listserv on your behalf.
 Media not suitable for resale can be offered to Preservation Services, as they sometimes need examples for teaching purposes.

 Before routing unused books on to Gifts, please ensure it is clear these items have already been searched and are intended for resale so that there is no duplicated effort.
 While not absolutely necessary, it is helpful to include a copy of any correspondence, as it helps facilitate processing on our end once we receive your material.
-Please route through library shipping to: CMS Gifts, OSLF 3rd floor.
+Please route through library shipping to: Gifts, 7A Library.

 If you plan to send a significant amount of material, please email the Gifts staff ahead of time so that we can plan for sufficient staffing and storage space.